Ontario Highway 7: Transfer of portions to lower governments (downloading)

 In the late 1990s and early 2000s, the Ministry of Transportation (MTO) "downloaded" (i.e., transferred responsibility for) several sections of Highway 7 to regional and county governments.
 There are three separate issues that led to these downloads.

 Due to budget cuts instituted by the Mike Harris government, many highways deemed to serve a local or regional function were downloaded to local jurisdiction.
 The sections of Highway 7 west of London were transferred to Lambton County and Middlesex County, largely supplanted by the completion of nearby Highway 402 in 1982.
 On April 1, 1997, the section from Sarnia to Thedford was transferred to Lambton County.

 The section from Thedford to Elginfield was transferred to Lambton and Middlesex counties on January 1, 1998.

-As the construction of Highway 407 progressed across the northern end of the Greater Toronto Area, the MTO transferred sections of Highway 7 to the regions of Peel and York.
+As the construction of Highway 407 progressed across the northern end of Greater Toronto, the MTO transferred sections of Highway 7 to the regions of Peel and York.
 On June 7, 1997, the section between Highway 410 and Highway 404 was transferred to the regions of Peel and York; the section from Highway 404 to McCowan Road was transferred to York Region on April 1, 1999.
 Several months later, on September 1, a short section between McCowan Road and Markham Road was transferred.
 Finally, on January 25, 2007, the section between Markham Road and 185 m east of Donald Cousens Parkway, where the highway narrows to two lanes today, was transferred.
 Within Peel Region, Highway 7 ran north–south concurrently with Highway 410 between Bovaird Drive and Queen Street.
 The Queen St. portion of the route was numbered Peel Regional Road 21 on July 10, 1997, but renumbered as Peel Regional Road 107 on March 26, 1998.
 To make the former highway easier to follow through Brampton, the Bovaird Drive portion of the route was subsequently also numbered Regional Road 107, after the highway was transferred to the Region of Peel on November 28, 2001.

-The non-Highway 7 portions of Queen Street and Bovaird Drive west and east of Highway 410 are designated as Regional Roads 6 and 10 respectively.
+The non-Highway 7 portions of Queen Street and Bovaird Drive west and east of Highway 410 are designated as Regional Roads 6 and 10, respectively.

 In the Peterborough area, Highway 7 was rerouted from travelling through the city to bypassing it along Highway 115.
 This situation took over six years to set in place.
 On April 1, 1997, the sections of Highway 7 entering the western edge of Peterborough along North Monaghan Parkway and Sir Sanford Fleming Drive were transferred to the county and city, creating a gap between Springville and the Peterborough Bypass.
 This situation was rectified on May 1, 2003, when the section of Highway 7A that until then was a continuation of the road south from Springville to Highway 115 was renumbered as Highway 7.
 The concurrency with Highway 115 was extended southwest to remove the discontinuity entirely.